Core Capabilities of Data-Driven Organizations

 - Measurement — Similar to the monitoring requirements to achieve agile deployment, measurement helps Tableau Site Administrators understand user behaviors, such as who is creating and consuming content, which is important for managing and growing your team’s use of analytics.
 For more information, see Measurement of Tableau User Engagement and Adoption.

-- Analytics Best Practices — Enable your users with the Cycle of Visual Analysis and repeatable processes for authoring content, then extend it with your own organizational standards.
+- Analytics Best Practices — Enable your users with the Cycle of Visual Analysis and repeatable processes to author, share, analyze, and collaborate, then extend it with your own organizational standards.
 For more information, see Analytics Best Practices in Tableau.